Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 * **[Fix]** IsMutedUpdated\IsSpeakingUpdated events are now available
 * **[Fix]** Fix bug where getCallerIdentity method on CallAgent did not return caller's identifier

+## v1.0.0-beta.1
-## Release Notes for September 22, 2020
+## Release Notes for September 22, 2020 Android Calling SDK

 This is the initial release of Azure Communication Services for public preview.
-The following features are not available:
+The following features are not available yet:
 1. Acquiring phone numbers
 2. Using phone numbers to send and receive SMS messages
 3. Using the Calling SDK to drive voice calls with the traditional phone network (PSTN)

-## Android Calling SDK

 ### Features available
 * Place and receive 1-1 audio/video call